First Lady Melania Trump reveals White House Christmas decorations

 "I am delighted to share this beautiful exhibit of patriotism," the tweet says.

-In the video, the First Lady is seen opening little doors with red numbers on them of what appears to be a representation of the White House.
+In the video, the First Lady is seen opening little doors with red numbers on them of what appears to be a representation of the White House, possibly representing an Advent calendar.

 RELATED: White House unveils official Christmas portrait